Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains

-\textbf{Annotation Interface.} To collect annotations, we build the \href{}{Spacewalk Video Annotation Tool}, shown in Appendix.
-The interface displays the pre-labeled animation clips and live stream clips for human annotators to label.
-They watch the annotation clips and select a label for each clip from the set of animation clip labels, ``Irrelevant'', or ``Unsure''.
-The ``Irrelevant'' label is used to categorize any clip that does not contain footage of one of the steps for the given spacewalk.
-This includes shots of the mission control center, noisy shots (ex. blue screen), and shots of ``get-ahead'' steps that were not originally planned for the spacewalk.
-We have three human workers annotate each clip and we choose the most commonly selected label as the true label.
-The source code for the tool will be publicly released.
+\textbf{Annotation Interface.} To collect annotations, we build the Spacewalk Video Annotation Tool (example interface is shown in \Cref{app:labeling_process}).
+The interface displays the animated steps and clips for human annotators to label.
+They watch the annotation clips and select a label for each clip from the set of step labels, ``Irrelevant'', or ``Unsure''.
+This interface allows them to view the entire spacewalk recording as context.
+The ``Irrelevant'' label categorizes any clip that does not contain footage of one of the steps for the given spacewalk.
+This includes shots of the mission control center, noisy shots (\emph{e.g.}, blue screen), and shots of ``get-ahead'' steps that were not originally planned for the spacewalk.
+We have at least three human workers annotate each clip and we choose the most commonly selected label as the true label.
+Our annotation tool is publicly released.

-\textbf{Merge Adjacent Clips. } Since we intentionally over-segment the long spacewalk live streams before collecting annotations, we include a final step to merge adjacent clips with the same label.
-Rather than the traditional method of having human workers provide temporal boundaries, the over-segmentation allows us to break down the challenging tasks of temporal segmentation and action recognition into a series of smaller, easier ones.
-We then use the collected annotations to obtain true temporal boundaries by concatenating all adjacent clips with identical labels.
+\textbf{Merge Adjacent Clips.} Since we intentionally over-segment the long spacewalk recordings before collecting annotations, we include a final step to use the collected annotations to obtain true temporal boundaries by merging all adjacent clips with identical labels.